Entra ID Cleanup Patterns

 - Numerous orphaned Intune records

-Operational Symptoms:
+Operational Symptoms

 - Conditional Access inconsistently evaluated device trust